Fandom Apocalypse: Spreading the Star Wars Word

 "But...." fans of the oerignal website will say, "This site doesn't visually look like the old site."
 Well, that's true, but the ambiance projects the mood I wanted to establish, so please be indulgent.

 I showed this site to some of the folks who work at the same progressive software development firm as I do.
-We all work on a custom web application development team that helps our clients integrate all their multiple COTS programs.
+We all work on a specialized web app development team that helps our clients integrate all their multiple COTS programs.
 What happens is the client or their customers have needs that their existing software canâ€™t meet.
 Many off-the-shelf programs rarely integrate with each other.
 When integration with existing software is important custom software development is usually the best option in the long run.
 Well, my techie cohorts are all StarWar fans.
 They thought it was cool to recreate this site with archived content.
 I hope you all enjoy remminiscing and reading this content.
 And now let's plunge into FANDOMPOCALYPSE!

 Founded 2013, We generously share our Star Wars knowledge with you through the Fandom Apocalypse.

 The word apocalypse comes from the Greek term apocálypsis, meaning to uncover.
 The apocalypse is the end of the world to many, but to us it represents knowledge revealed.

 Alert the masses to our own opinions on Star Wars.
 Build bomb shelters.
 Save the hot chocolate.